Top 5 Tips for Conducting Pre-Employment Medical Exams

 Employers Face New Hiring Requirements as California “Bans the Box”

-Employers must determine whether the applicant’s conviction history has a direct and adverse relationship with the specific duties of the job that justify denying the applicant the position.
+Employers must determine whether the candidate’s conviction history has a direct and adverse relationship with the specific duties of the job that justify denying the candidate the position.
 AB 1008 requires employers to consider: